-With the July NIH proposal submission deadlines near, we'd like to remind principal investigators and research administrators about the NIH guidelines for disclosing foreign collaborations at the time of application submission.
+With upcoming NIH proposal submission deadlines, we'd like to remind principal investigators and research administrators about the NIH guidelines for disclosing foreign collaborations at the time of application submission.
 Foreign collaboration disclosure includes the proactive identification of:

 - Any foreign components participating in the research,